apache/mxnet/example/autoencoder/README.md

-# Example of a Convolutionnal Autencoder
+# Example of a Convolutional Autencoder

 Autoencoder architecture is often used for unsupervised feature learning.
 This [link](http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/) contains an introduction tutorial to autoencoders.
 This example illustrates a simple autoencoder using stack of convolutionnal layers for both encoder and decoder.